BinuChristopher/gem5_Research/README.md

 We hope you enjoy using gem5.
 When appropriate we advise charing your contributions to the project. <https://www.gem5.org/contributing> can help you get started.
 Additional information can be found in the CONTRIBUTING.md file.

+##Tracking config removal to Gem5 source code in this forked repo
+ Removed - id: check-added-large-files -- couldn't install git-lfs>=2.2.1
+ Removed - id: destroyed-symlinks -- didn't know how to fix this, any help would be appreciated Removed - id: gerrit-commit-msg-job -- Local version of git didn't support 'interpret-trailers' -- update git to version greater than 2.18.0 and revert this